Hammad-Akbar/poligram/README.md

 packages, and installs them to the `node_modules` folder inside your repository. `node_modules` folder **does not** need to be pushed to Heroku or GitHub.

 ```$ npm install```
+**Note: This command MUST be ran from the folder that contains package.json!
+You will get an error if you are in a different folder**

 ## Compile Javascript using Webpack